Monday, November 11, 2024

 The third Lancet Commission on dementia prevention, intervention, and care, led by UCL Professor Gill Livingston was presented at the Alzheimer’s Association International Conference (AAIC 2024).

-These new risk factors are in addition to 12 risk factors previously identified by The Lancet Commission in 2020 (lower levels of education, hearing impairment, high blood pressure, smoking, obesity, depression, physical inactivity, diabetes, excessive alcohol consumption, traumatic brain injury, and ), which are linked with 40% of all dementia cases.
+These new risk factors are in addition to 12 risk factors previously identified by The Lancet Commission in 2020 (lower levels of education, hearing impairment, high blood pressure, smoking, obesity, depression, physical inactivity, diabetes, excessive alcohol consumption, traumatic brain injury, air pollution and social isolation), which are linked with 40% of all dementia cases.

 More action needed worldwide to reduce dementia risks